 The ProstateNext test is a genetic test that can be effective in determining a person’s risk of developing hereditary prostate cancer.
 See a sample ProstateNext result report and learn more about how to interpret these results.
 Please note that all ProstateNext test results should always be discussed with a healthcare provider or genetic counselor first.

 Below is an initial list of frequently asked questions about the ProstateNext test.
-You can also submit your question.

 Although there are many factors that contribute to your healthcare provider’s decision to conduct a prostate biopsy, there are several urinary and blood based PCMs that may help guide you and your physician through the decision of conducting a prostate biopsy.
 These include: